-11.5 What guidance (if any) has/have the data protection authority(ies) issued in relation to the European Commission's [draft] revised Standard Contractual Clauses?
+12.5 What guidance (if any) has/have the data protection authority(ies) issued in relation to the European Commission's revised Standard Contractual Clauses published on 4 June 2021?

-There has been no guidance from the Mexican DPA issued in relation to the European Commission's revised SCC's.
+There has been no guidance from the Mexican DPA issued in relation to the European Commission's revised SCC's in June 2021

-12 Whistle-blower Hotlines
+13 Whistle-blower Hotlines

-12.1 What is the permitted scope of corporate whistleblower hotlines (e.g., restrictions on the types of issues that may be reported, the persons who may submit a report, the persons whom a report may concern, etc.)?
+13.1 What is the permitted scope of corporate whistleblower hotlines (e.g., restrictions on the types of issues that may be reported, the persons who may submit a report, the persons whom a report may concern, etc.)?